open-cogsci/osdoc/content/pages/download.md

 ### Which version of Python to use?

-OpenSesame is currently built with Python 3.7.6 (standard package) and Python 2.7.15.
+OpenSesame is currently built and tested with Python 3.7.6.
+Newer versions of Python 3 work but are not extensively tested.
+Python 2 is no longer supported.
+The last release that included a Python 2 package was 3.3.12, which can still be downloaded from the [release archive](https://github.com/open-cogsci/OpenSesame/releases/tag/release%2F3.3.12).

 ### When (not) to update?